 (Prerequisite: Senior standing with GPA of 3.0 within English major and departmental approval.
-Senior thesis for writing concentration requires additionally 6 credits from ENGL B460, B464 and B465 with grades of 'B' or higher.)
+Students pursuing a concentration who have completed at least 6 hours of writing courses within their concentration with grades of B or better may register for Thesis in Creative/Professional Writing.)
 The senior thesis provides a capstone experience for English majors.
-Students will work independently and with the professor to complete a substantial creative or scholarly work.
+Students will work independently and with the professor to complete a substantial writing project.